stewmasterj/Ndyn_OMP/README.md

 This is a molecular dynamic program that is multithreaded for use on shared memory machines.
-This does not use domain decomposition like most MPI MD codes do.
-The various threads simply share the primary particle loops.
+There are two versions of this program, the OpenMP only version in ./src/ and a hybrid parallel version using both OpenMP for shared memory and Open-Coarray-Fortran for distributed memory on massively parallel archetectures in ./src\_CAF.
+Open-Coarray-Fortran (CAF) is in some ways a compiler-level wrapper around the MPI library.
+The CAF version requires the model domain to be decomposed using the code in ../DomDec.
+Many of the included examples makes use of the crystal tesselation coce in ../tessel.
-This code only utilizes particle pair potentials, no multibody potentials have been enabled.
+This code only utilizes particle pair potentials, no multibody potentials like Tersoff or EAM have been enabled.

 # Preferred units
 length:         1 Angstrom\